Time management

 Tips for building weekly schedules:

-Set efficient goals via the SMART principle (Infographic)
+• Set efficient goals using the SMART principle (infographic)

-• Keep some 'buffer time' in your schedule, and be ready for the unexpected.
-In 'buffer time', you don't plan anything: no study, no fun stuff.
+• Incorporate 'buffer time' into your schedule for unforeseen circumstances.
+During 'buffer time', you don't plan anything: no study, no fun stuff.

-If your planning goes well, the buffer time becomes extra free time.
+If your planning progresses smoothly, the buffer time is extra free time.

-If your planning gets behind, no problem.
-You can use your buffer time to keep up.
+If your planning falls behind, you can use your buffer time to catch up.

 Helpful apps for making weekly schedules: